fairlearn/fairlearn/docs/user_guide/assessment/perform_fairness_assessment.rst

 See :ref:`types_of_harms` for a guide to types of fairness-related harms.
 The Fairlearn package is particularly suitable for measuring:

-* *Allocation Harms* These are when a system unfairly extends or witholds opportunities, resources, or information.
+* *Allocation Harms* occur when a system unfairly extends or witholds opportunities, resources, or information.
   Common (but by no means exhaustive) examples are hiring for jobs, student admissions and loan origination

-* *Quality of Service Harms* These occur when a system works much better for one group than another.
+* *Quality of Service Harms* occur when a system works much better for one group than another.
   For example, facial recognition and speech-to-text systems may have substantially different performance for different ethnicities